PDXostc/rvi_v2x_firmware/field-support-manual.md

 Proper SIM card alignment is critical to cellular network operation.

-Please insert SIM card so that
+Please insert SIM card so that:
-* Gold contacts face TOWARDS the board
+* Gold contacts face TOWARDS the circuit board
-* Chipped edge of card leads into the socket
+* Cropped corner of card leads into the socket
 * Fully inserted card will engage the spring lock

 To remove the card, push in until the spring lock releases, and the card will be